farkasrebus/XtaBenchmarkSuite/README.md

 ## Read more

-This benchmark suit was introduced in [Towards Reliable Benchmarks of Timed Automata](https://inf.mit.bme.hu/sites/default/files/publications/fr_timed_benchmark.pdf)_ by Rebeka Farkas and Gábor Bergmann.
+This benchmark suit was introduced in [Towards Reliable Benchmarks of Timed Automata](https://inf.mit.bme.hu/sites/default/files/publications/fr_timed_benchmark.pdf).
 The short paper explains motivations and the decisions behind this collection of models.

 ```
 @inproceedings{farkas2018towards,